trambarhq/relaks-hacker-news-example/README.md

     }
 ```

 Comments are not shown initially.
 They appear when the user clicks on the bar.
 Two state variables are used to track this: `showingComments` and `renderingComments`.
 The second one is needed due to transition effect.
 We have to continue to render `CommentList` while the container div is collapsing.
-It's only after the transition has finished (the div having a height of 0) can we stop rendering it.
+Only after the transition has ended can we stop rendering it.

-When `state.renderingComments` becomes false, `CommentList` will unmount.
-If it's still in the middle of retrieving comments from the HN server, `meanwhile.show()` will throw an `AsyncRenderingInterrupted` exception.
-The promise returned by `Promise.each()` then immediately rejects, stopping any further data retrieval.

-## Comment list
+## CommentList

 `CommentList` ([comment-list.jsx](https://github.com/trambarhq/relaks-hacker-news-example/blob/master/src/comment-list.jsx)) functions largely like `StoryList`.
-Its code was, in fact, created by copy-and-pasting from the other class.
-Here's its `renderAsync()` method:
+Its code was, in fact, created by copy-and-pasting.
+The component receives `commentIDs` and `replies` as props.
+The latter is a boolean that indicates whether the list contains replies to comments. `StoryView` sets this to `false`.

 ```javascript
 import React from 'react';